lucabubi/Computational-Intelligence/README.md

 # Computational Intelligence 2023/2024
 [Barbato Luca](https://github.com/lucabubi) - s320213

-This repository contains the work made for the Computational Intelligence course at Polito.
+This repository contains the work made for the Computational Intelligence course at Polito for the academic year 2023/2024.

 READMEs in each subfolder state the workflow done.